---

 Senegal Information Page

-The Government of Senegal portal, with useful information.
+Senegal background note, with useful information.

-Senegal Globalis Page
+Senegal Politics Page

 Senegal Telecommunications and Broadband Reports